PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * skip release check for CERN and ND
   * set correct info to brokerageErrorDiag
   * send jobs to waiting when release/cache is missing
   * remove '' for |pilotOwners|